scholarsportal/sp_ask_admin_dashboard/README.md

 Sp Ask DashBoard
 ======================================================

-  - Yet Another LibraryH3lp Dashboard
+  - Scholars Portal LibraryH3lp Dashboard
-  - This is not intended to replace the LH3 Dashboard but to supplement is by adding other features or reports.
+  - This is not intended to replace the LH3 Dashboard but to add other features.

 ## Screenshots